Ajnasz/IniReader/README.md

 #### Arguments: ####
 * file: (Optional), String, Name of the configuration file to write.
 If you didn't set the file name in the constructor, you must do it here.
 * le: (Optional), String, default: '\n', Line ending.
 Possible values are: '\n', '\r\n', '\r'
+* writeHeader: (Optional), Boolean, default: true.
+Set to false to skip writing the header lines.

 ### param ###